• Skip to main content

 Chicken, Sausage, and Wild Rice Casserole is a one-pan wonder dinner that will quickly become one of your “go-to” meals.
 You know, the kind that only takes minutes to prepare, and you can always count on it to turn out perfectly.

-Like my Chicken and Wild Rice Casserole, Chicken Pilau, Chicken Divan with Curry, and Chicken Wild Rice Salad, this chicken, sausage, and wild rice casserole is classic southern comfort food.
-It’s also kid-friendly and as perfect for serving for a quick weeknight dinner as it is for a dinner party or special occasion.
+Like my Chicken and Wild Rice Casserole, Chicken Pilau, Chicken Divan with Curry, Seafood Jambalaya, Hash Brown Chicken Casserole, and Chicken Wild Rice Salad, this chicken, sausage, and wild rice casserole is classic southern comfort food.

 Baked chicken, sausage and wild rice casserole in a white rectangle baking dish.